vkstah/luntti/README.md

 ### General

-- [AHA Programming 💡](https://kentcdodds.com/blog/aha-programming) is an interesting article by Kent C. Dodds about **Avoiding Hasty Abstractions** and prefering duplication over the wrong abstractions.
+- [AHA Programming 💡](https://kentcdodds.com/blog/aha-programming) is an interesting article by Kent C. Dodds about **Avoiding Hasty Abstractions (AHA)** and prefering duplication over the wrong abstractions.

 ### Node